K College: History

 In July 2014 prior to Hadlow College managing the Ashford, Tonbridge and Tunbridge Wells campuses, K College announced that there would be up to 127 redundancies of those not transferred under TUPE to East Kent College.
 Therefore other, more creative means were found by EKC in order to shed staff and axe courses.
 Months of chaos at Dover and Folkestone ensued.
 However, East Kent College expanded offerings and recruited additional staff for the Folkestone and Dover campuses after the takeover.

 Courses

 K College offered Higher Education courses in conjunction with the College’s partner universities: Canterbury Christ Church University, University of Greenwich and University of Kent.

 The main campus in Tonbridge taught a large number of A-level and vocational courses including apprenticeships.
 It also ran teacher training courses, including additional teaching courses on deaf issues and dyslexia, and TUC courses and had a Professional Development Centre.
 The college also ran a construction-orientated teaching centre based at the Construction Crafts & Engineering Centre on North Farm Industrial Estate in Tunbridge Wells.

-Student Union

-The West Kent College Student Association was rebranded as K College Student Union.
-The main rebrand involved developing a new logo, changing its name and initiating a consultation on its constitution.
-It consisted of a President, Vice-President, Communications Officer and six Union Officers.
-These have since split apart to cover each separate 'chain', but retain a similar democratic structure.